-Data visualisation in Python based on NVIDIA OptiX ray tracing framework.
+Data visualisation and ray tracing in Python based on NVIDIA OptiX framework.

 PlotOptiX is a 3D ray tracing package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented in images as a position, size/thickness and color of primitives of several basic shapes, or projected onto surfaces of objects in form of a color textures and displacement maps.
 Triangular meshes, generated in the code or loaded from a file, are supported as well.
 All is finished with a photorealistic lighting, depth of field, and many other physically based effects simulated with a high quality.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with matplotlib:

 import numpy as np from plotoptix import TkOptiX n = 1000000 # 1M points, better not try this with matplotlib xyz = 3 * (np.random.random((n, 3)) - 0.5) # random 3D positions r = 0.02 * np.random.random(n) + 0.002 # random radii plot = TkOptiX() plot.set_data("my plot", xyz, r=r) plot.show()

 … but PlotOptiX is much faster on large data, and, with all the raytraced shades and DoF, more readable and eye catching.

 You can quickly display data in a simple plot:

 or prepare complex scenes, combining your generated data with meshes modeled elsewhere:

 cameras: orthographic, pinhole, thin-lens and fisheye with depth of field and chromatic aberration simulation, panoramic camera for making 360 deg environment maps, user-defined projection for shooting rays at any angle, and from any origin